ForestAdmin/documentation-user-guide/collections/actions/README.md

 ![](<../../.gitbook/assets/2019-07-01_12.36.29.png>)

 {% hint style="warning" %}
-Native actions' **permissions** can be configured in the project settings, in the [Roles tab](). set from each of your [collections' settings](../../project-settings/teams-and-users/manage-roles#collection-permissions-1).
+Native actions' **permissions** can be configured in the project settings, in the [Roles tab](../project-settings/teams-and-users/manage-roles#collection-permissions-1).
 {% endhint %}

 #### Smart Actions